solana-labs/solana/book/src/cluster/fork-generation.md

 2. Leader filters valid transactions.
 3. Leader executes valid transactions updating its state.
 4. Leader packages transactions into entries based off its current PoH slot.
-5. Leader transmits the entries to validator nodes \(in signed blobs\) 1.
+5. Leader transmits the entries to validator nodes \(in signed shreds\) 1.
 The PoH stream includes ticks; empty entries that indicate liveness of

    the leader and the passage of time on the cluster.